Google handles 5.5 billion searches a day. That’s a lot of traffic and a big part of it are high converting queries.

 Of course, select Google Analytics, scroll until you find your site and click on Set up link.

-Now you can open your Google Analytics account, and click on Acquisition - AdWords - Campaigns.
+Now you can open your Google Analytics account, and click on Acquisition - Ads - Campaigns.

 The following data is from Google Merchandise Store since Google has opened the account for everyone.